 If you wake with trapezius tightness, tingling hands, or you constantly punch/stack your pillow, your height or contour likely needs adjustment.
 Start by altering height a small step up or down; if that fails, change shape. pmc.ncbi.nlm.nih.gov

-Signs your current pillow may be sabotaging sleep
+Signs your current cervical pillow for slepp apnea may be harming you

 You have to fold, punch, or stack pillows to get comfortable.